sc0v0ne/LearnAI/nlp/nlp.md

 ## Named Entity Recognition (NER)

-Similar to stemming and lemmatization, named entity recognition (NER) is a technique used to extract entities from a body of a text used to identify basic concepts within the text such as names, places, dates, etc.
+Similar to stemming and lemmatization, named entity recognition (NER) is a technique used to extract entities from a body of text to identify basic concepts within the text such as names, places, dates, etc.

 The NER algorithm mainly has two steps.

   1. It needs to detect an entity in the text.
   2. It categorizes the text into one category.

 The performance of NER depends heavily on the training data used to develop the model.
 The more relevant the training data to the actual data, the more accurate the results will be.